Overview

 Summary

-Refer to Ingestion Pipeline Sample Application for complete code demonstrating usage of the 'ingestion' SDK packages to create these adapters and transformers and run a live pipeline against the Stellar network.
+Refer to Ingestion Pipeline Sample Application for complete consumer code example, demonstrating a live, streaming pipeline against the Stellar network, processing each new ledger's metadata as it is closed on the network.